ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 !!! warning "Attempting to reference the `text` property on other UI components will give a warning such as `attempt to index (set) nil value \"text\"`"

 The `Tick` function checks to see if `timerStarted` is set to true.
-This is to prevent the UI for the race timer getting constantly updated when it doesn't need to be.
+This is to prevent the UI for the race timer from getting constantly updated when it doesn't need to be.

 ```lua linenums="1"
 RACE_TIME.text = string.format("%.3f", timer)
 ```

 `string.format` is used to format strings.
 The first parameter is the format of the string that can contain specifiers.
 Because you want to show a floating point value with 3 decimal places, you can use `%.3f`.
 The second parameter is what will be used as the replacement.
-In this case you can pass the `timer` variable which contains the current race time.
+In this case, you can pass the `timer` variable which contains the current race time.
 This will be constantly updated for the player.

 See the [string.format](http://www.lua.org/manual/5.3/manual.html#pdf-string.format) reference for more information.